ebowman/api-first-hand/README.md

 This definition consists of an object `pet` containing the required properties `id` and `name` and the optional property `tag`.
 The Swagger primitive types of these properties are a 64-bit `integer` and (twice) a `string`, successively.
-The Play-Swagger plugin will map this definition on to a generated Scala model.
+The Api-First-Hand plugin will map this definition on to a generated Scala model.

 ```scala
 package simple.petstore.api